 Today, Gozo maintains two theatres staging a catalogue of local productions, including opera with world-class singers, performed to packed auditoriums.
 Along with cracker-rich street festivals, concerts, dance, film and plays, favoured with excitement and verve, among locals and foreigners alike.

-Takes twenty-five minutes to get across the channel, on the ferry, from Malta to Gozo, meanwhile, locals and government, argue and debate the construction of a tunnel, under the sea, to make the journey faster.
-Overshadowed by its older brother, Gozo, with its apparent lack of a slick doorway to Malta, and the outside world, is inhabited by a populous torn from old ways, doubting they will ever catch up with the new.
-Going out of their way to find work, they hope, watch, wait, while they rush forever forward, leaving a vision to fix a dream and lay it down with the other crowd.
+Overshadowed by its older brother, Gozo, with its apparent lack of a slick doorway to Malta, the outside world, inhabited by a populous torn from old ways; doubting they will ever catch up with the new.
+Seeking work, they hope, watch, wait, pray, rush forever forward, lining up to catch a ride, leaving a vision to fix a dream with the other crowd.

-I’m not claiming for one minute that time is not of the essence, or an extraordinary landscape and comfort of a nice home, doesn’t make a difference, it obviously does.
-Nevertheless, the environment, school and work place, often left me with a sense of deep isolation and like the Gozitans, I was overshadowed by the requite to dampen the screams of injustice… in that state it’s hard to engage with political and social discourse, to notice, or even care about toxic waste, our carbon footprint stomping the earth, poisoning the air on the wing of progress.
+I’m not claiming for one minute that time is not of the essence, or an extraordinary landscape and comfort of a nice home doesn’t make a difference, when it obviously does… it’s reassuring to feel a sense of civic and legal pride, especially when the social and cultural policies seem to help you.
+But if the frame doesn’t fit the picture and you’re trapped in a succeeding rush, severed from that main artery, it becomes difficult to engage in political and social discourse, to notice, or even care, about toxic waste, our carbon footprint stomping the earth, poisoning the air on the wing of progress.